logo

 “I swear to the gods!”

-At this point, I already knew it was the end of my little show here.
+At this point, I already knew it was the end of my little dog-and-pony show here.
 I felt like a worldwide champion in a triathlon of idiotism, cretinism, and imbecility.
-The two drug dealers obviously thought so too, and it was only natural because I was clearly too good at it!
+The two drug dealers obviously thought so, too, and it was only natural because I was clearly too good at it.

 “I think he’s got no idea what he’s talking about.”
 After a short pause, Bob announced my death sentence.
 “He’s a complete jerk!”